Bradycat/BradyDocs/Writerside/topics/YouTube-and-Twitch-Command.md

         <chapter title="/twitch adduser" id="twitchadduser" collapsible="true">
             <p>Since the bot cannot guess which users it should stalk, you must add them with this command.</p>
             <warning>
-                It is important that you use the username of the user, otherwise it will not find the user.<br>
+                It is important that you use the username of the user, otherwise it will not find the user.<br/>
                 https://twitch.tv/flashbassfm (The username is flashbassfm)
             </warning>
         </chapter>